How to setup a ticket bot

 Web dashboard

 Tickets has its own web dashboard that makes configuring the bot much easier than having to rely on commands within Discord.
-The web dashboard for the Tickets bot is dashboard.ticketsbot.net.
-The developers recommend using the web dashboard to configure the bot, as it is easier and more settings are available, such as reaction panels.
+The web dashboard for the Tickets bot is located at dashboard.ticketsbot.net.

-Once you visit to the dashboard, you'll be asked to login with Discord.
+Once you visit the dashboard, you'll be asked to log in with Discord.
 A list of servers that you've invited the bot to should now appear.
 Select the server to start customizing the bot.

 General